MetOffice/ML-TC/isambard-getting-started.md

 ## Batch Submission to GPUs

-For batch submissio via `qsub` you need to explicityly set `CUDA_VISIBLE_DEVICES` environment variable for `pytorch` to access the GPUs.
+For batch submission via `qsub` you need to explicityly set `CUDA_VISIBLE_DEVICES` environment variable for `pytorch` to access the GPUs.

 This can be done in two ways.
 Via your batch submission script, run before your `pytorch` code: